No Data? No Problem: Robust Vision-Tabular Learning with Missing Values: Results

 \subsection{Missingness as an Augmentation Technique}

-To prepare our tabular encoder for handling missing tabular entries, we introduce simulating tabular data missingness as an augmentation technique for the pretraining.
-We compare the proposed missingness augmentation to the tabular data corruption technique implemented in MMCL~\cite{hager2023best} and no tabular augmentations.
-The results are presented in Table \ref{tab_pretrain}.
+To prepare the tabular encoder for handling missing tabular entries, we propose simulating tabular data missingness as an augmentation technique for the pretraining.
+We compare the proposed missingness augmentation to value corruptions using Gaussian perturbations, sampling from feature's marginal distribution, which has been applied in vision-tabular learning before~\cite{hager2023best}, and no augmentations.
+The results are presented in Table~\ref{tab_pretrain}.
 TARTE~\cite{kim2025table} is used as a tabular encoder for all the techniques.
 We evaluate the performance of the acquired backbones on CAD classification with both image and tabular data and for left ventricular ejection fraction (LVEF) regression using images only.
-The analysis using multimodal and unimodal tasks allows us to understand whether exposing the tabular encoder to value missingness could have a negative impact on the image encoder.
-LVEF, being image-derived, does not require tabular data for prediction and thus serves as an ideal target for our experiment.
-The model pretrained using our augmentation strategy achieves the best performance for both tasks under both frozen and trainable settings.
-Higher improvement is observed in the image-tabular setting, and Fig. \ref{fig:pretrain_plot} shows that our augmentation technique is particularly helpful when only low amounts of tabular data are available.
-While the performance improvement is not as significant for image-only setting, we note that our augmentation technique allows to keep high unimodal performance while obtaining a tabular encoder robust to missing values.
+LVEF, being image-derived, does not require tabular data for prediction and thus serves as an ideal target for our unimodal experiment.
+Our augmentation approach is the only one that consistently improves the no augmentation baseline across all the tasks.
+Notably, in a frozen setting all the value corruption-based methods fail to reach performance of the no augmentation setting.
+We attribute this behavior to the misalignment induced by corrupting the tabular attributes.
+While attribute corruption has been successful in unimodal tabular contrastive learning~\cite{bahri2021scarf}, its application in vision-tabular learning can result in non-factual pairs, where the clinical information in the table no longer represents the ground truth of the patient.
+This is particularly harmful when applied to critical attributes like sex, smoking status, or disease labels, which fundamentally shift a patient's profile and degrade the learned representations.
+In contrast, our missingness augmentation provides partial but truthful information, ensuring that cross-modal alignment remains anchored to authentic data, resulting in better performance.
+Furthermore, as illustrated in Fig. \ref{fig:pretrain_plot}, our augmentation is especially beneficial at low tabular availability, confirming its role in promoting robustness to missing data.